 A fund is a grouping of related accounts used to maintain control over resources segregated for specific activities or objectives.
 The fund financial statements provide more detailed information about the District's operations, focusing on its most significant funds, not the District as a whole.
-The District has two kinds of funds: governmental funds and fiduciary funds.
+The District has one kind of fund: governmental funds.